burlachenkok/burlachenkok.github.io/_posts/2022-02-08-New-paper-COFIG.md

 published: true
 ---

-The new paper [Faster rates for compressed federated learning with client-variance reduction](https://arxiv.org/abs/2112.13097) has been out.
+The new paper [Faster rates for compressed federated learning with client-variance reduction](https://arxiv.org/abs/2112.13097) has been outed.

 ---